Natural Sciences (Physical)

 - Typical offer: A*A*A or equivalent

-- Essential subjects: A-Level Mathematics and at least one A-Level in Chemistry or Physics
+- Essential subjects: A-Level Mathematics and two other science subjects.

 Undergraduates study Physical and Biological Sciences in Cambridge as part of an overarching programme called Natural Sciences.